 As mentioned, James the Great was one of the three apostles that were included in Jesus’ inner circle.
-This position made James a witness to many of Christ’s amazing miracles.
-Some miracles and events were witnessed only by Peter, James, and John, so James was privileged to be with Christ during some of his most important moments.
+This position made James a witness to many of Jesus’ amazing miracles.
+Some miracles and events were witnessed only by Peter, James, and John, so James was privileged to be with Jesus during some of his most important moments.
 By being present for these key events, we can assume that James was trusted by Jesus and that Jesus was preparing James for his future ministry.

 The Transfiguration of Jesus

-Between episodes of great agony, he returned to the three disciples to find them sleeping, and woke them by asking Peter: “Couldn’t you men keep watch with me for one hour?...Watch and pray so that you will not fall into temptation.
+Between episodes of great agony, He returned to the three disciples to find them sleeping, and woke them by asking Peter: “Couldn’t you men keep watch with me for one hour?...Watch and pray so that you will not fall into temptation.
 The spirit is willing, but the flesh is weak” (Matthew 26: 40-41).
 He found them sleeping three times, which suggests that the three disciples, though trusted by Jesus to be with him, were too weak to stay awake and potentially missed out on what Jesus was trying to teach them.

 Raising Jairus’ Daughter

 James was also there with Peter and John when Jesus performed the miracle of raising Jairus’ daughter, whom everyone thought was dead.
 Jairus, a local synagogue leader, approached Jesus and told him: “My little daughter is dying.
 Please come and put your hands on her so that she will be healed and live” (Mark 4:23).
 Jesus went with him, and by the time they arrived, everyone was mourning because they were convinced the little girl was dead.
 Jesus told them that she was only sleeping, which everyone laughed at.
 Then, Jesus specifically took Peter, James, and John with him to witness him miraculously heal the girl.